Jaydeboy/Router_API/README.md

 ## Explanation
 Eliminates the need for using cumbersome RESTful routes by providing a simple/easy means to matching URIs to a resource(s).
-(One can shorting a route for the client)

 #### Added Benefits
 1. Provides a routing management system to catalogue routes.